 Wild dogs can kill and harm livestock, especially sheep.
-As a result, they have been declared a pest under the Local Land Services Act 2013 (LLS Act).
+As a result, they have been identified as a priority pest animal under the 11 Regional Strategic Pest Animal Management Plans developed by Local Land Services.

-This policy explains how NPWS meets its obligations to control wild dogs under the Pest Control Order.
-NPWS aims to minimise the risk of wild dogs causing damage while allowing for the conservation of dingoes within areas of national parks and reserves listed under Schedule 2 of the Pest Control Order.
+This policy explains how NPWS meets its obligations to control wild dogs under the NSW Wild Dog Strategy.
+NPWS aims to minimise the risk of wild dogs causing damage while allowing for the conservation of dingoes within areas of national parks and reserves with a low risk of negative impact.

-1. NPWS will undertake wild dog control to meet its obligations under the LLS Act and the Local Lands Services (Wild Dogs) Pest Control Order 2015 (PDF 173KB).
+1. NPWS will undertake wild dog control to meet its obligations under the Biosecurity Act 2015 and the NSW Wild Dog Strategy.

 2. NPWS may also undertake wild dog control to: